jtophilip/bindingtutor/doc/Troubleshooting.md

 ## Filing a Support Ticket

-MTBindingSim is hosted on Google Code, and we use its "Issues" system for keeping track of support requests.
+BindingTutor is hosted on GitHub, and we use its "Issues" system for keeping track of support requests.
 For your best chance at support, please file a ticket there, rather than e-mailing one of the developers.

 When should you file a support ticket?
 In general, if you have a question that you just can't get answered in the documentation, if you have a bug to report, or if you have an idea for a new feature, you should send us a message.

-Rather than including it in the documentation, we keep up-to-date information about [how to file a support ticket](https://github.com/cpence/mtbindingsim/wiki/FilingATicket) on the MTBindingSim website.
-Please visit there for the latest information about how to get MTBindingSim support.
+Rather than including it in the documentation, we keep up-to-date information about [how to file a support ticket](https://github.com/jtophilip/bindingtutor/wiki/FilingATicket) on the BindingTutor website.
+Please visit there for the latest information about how to get BindingTutor support.